 What is gastritis?

-Gastritis is defined as inflammation of the gastric mucosa.
-The word is derived from the Greek "gastro"- meaning "of the stomach" and -"-itis", meaning "inflammation".
-Gastritis may be acute or chronic, and it may be associated with conditions that are more serious.
+Gastritis is defined as inflammation of the lining of the stomach.
+It may occur as a short episode (acute) or have a long duration (chronic), and it may be associated with conditions that are more serious.

 What are the signs of gastritis?